 The inclusion of links from our sites to others does not imply any endorsement by CPA of any product, service, or vendor.
 Any mention of products, services, or vendors is for informational purposes only.

-Information on CPA's sites is public domain and may be copied and used as permitted by law, with the exception of pictures, official symbols, and service marked names and logos.
+Information on CPA's sites is public domain and may be copied and used as permitted by law, with the exception of pictures, official symbols, and registered service marked names and logos.
 While CPA attempts to maintain a high degree of accuracy, we will not be held liable for errors or omissions that may occur.

 CPA is not an operator of a website or online service directed at children under 13 years of age and does not knowingly collect sensitive and confidential information from children without parental consent.
 Users are cautioned, however, that the collection of sensitive and confidential information via an interactive application or email will be treated as though it was submitted by an adult, and may, unless exempted from access by federal or state law, be subject to public access.
 CPA strongly encourages parents and teachers to be involved in children's Internet activities, and to provide guidance whenever children are asked to provide sensitive and confidential information online.